 QIAGEN is a global leader in Sample to Insight solutions that transform biological samples into valuable molecular insights.
 Our mission is to enable our customers in four broad classes - Molecular Diagnostics, Applied Testing, Pharma and Academia - to achieve outstanding success and breakthroughs, all in keeping with our goal of making improvements in life possible.

-QIAGEN's solutions integrate sample and assay technologies, bioinformatics and automation systems into workflows that help customers move from Sample to Insight.
-Our solutions support more than 500,000 customers worldwide in generating insights into the molecular building blocks of life.
-Our proven solutions are providing answers in hospitals and laboratories worldwide, helping make sense of the increasing volumes and complexity of biological information.
+QIAGEN's solutions integrate sample and assay technologies, bioinformatics and automation systems into workflows that support more than 500,000 customers worldwide in generating insights into the molecular building blocks of life.
+Our proven solutions and content are providing answers in hospitals and laboratories worldwide, helping make sense of the increasing volumes and complexity of biological information.

 As we move deeper into “the Century of Biology,” knowledge of the molecular basis of life has been growing exponentially, along with greater understanding of diseases and biological mechanisms.
 Dramatic acceleration in the speed of analyzing DNA - and reduction in cost - is generating new discoveries and vast quantities of genomic data.
-This revolution in the life sciences is transforming healthcare and influencing many other areas of everyday life.
-QIAGEN’s mission is to make improvements in life possible by providing innovative technologies to enable this ongoing wave of discovery and its wide-ranging applications.
+This revolution in the life sciences is transforming healthcare and influencing other areas of everyday life.
+QIAGEN’s innovative technologies enable and accelerate this ongoing wave of discovery and its wide-ranging applications.

 QIAGEN began operations in 1986 as a pioneer in the emerging biotechnology sector, introducing a novel method that standardized and accelerated extraction and purification of nucleic acids from biological samples.
 As molecular biology has grown to influence many areas of life, QIAGEN has expanded to serve the full spectrum of market needs.
 We believe our sample technologies are unmatched in quality for isolating and preparing DNA (deoxyribonucleic acid), RNA (ribonucleic acid) and proteins from blood or other liquids, tissue, plants or other materials.
 Our assay technologies amplify, enrich and make these biomolecules accessible for analysis, such as identifying the genetic information of a pathogen or a gene mutation in a tumor.
 QIAGEN’s industry-leading bioinformatics solutions allows users to analyze and interpret data to provide relevant, actionable insights.
 Our automation systems for polymerase chain reaction (PCR), next-generation sequencing (NGS) and other technologies tie these together in seamless and cost-effective molecular testing workflows - from Sample to Insight.